FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 ```

 **NOTE**
-We recommend putting the `ff-communication` element right after the `body` tag.
-This way no one can mess up the order.
+We recommend putting the `ff-communication` element immediately after the opening `body` tag.
+This should prevent accidental misplacement of elements.

 It is advisable to add a comment explaining this requirement.